popey/snappy-docs/build-snaps/remote-parts.md

 #### Composing

-Perhaps the remote part is almost what's needed, but a change is required to fit the needs of your snap.
+Perhaps a remote part is almost the one that you need, but a change is required to fit your snap.
 In this case we can override pieces of the remote part.
 In this example we're overriding the source URL.

 ```
 parts: